Back to Blog

 Why VerifyWise fits the 7 Powers framework

-VerifyWise is an open-source AI governance platform built on collaboration, community, and transparency.
-Through our experience developing governance tooling alongside contributors from legal, technical, and policy backgrounds, we've seen how strategic frameworks can guide platform design.
+VerifyWise is a source-available AI governance platform built around collaboration, community and an open codebase.
+Developing governance tooling alongside contributors from legal, technical and policy backgrounds has shown us how a good strategic framework can guide the design of the platform itself.

-Hamilton Helmer's 7 Powers describes the sources of durable competitive advantage.
-Most analyses walk through each power in isolation, but that misses the point.
-These powers don't operate independently.
-They reinforce each other.
+Hamilton Helmer's 7 Powers lays out the sources of durable competitive advantage.
+Most write-ups walk through each power on its own, which misses the point: these powers don't work in isolation, they reinforce each other.

-For VerifyWise, they cluster around three strategic themes that shape how we build, grow, and earn lasting trust.
+For VerifyWise, they cluster into three themes that shape how we build, how we grow and how we earn trust over time.

 Three strategic themes: defensibility, growth, and trust

-How the 7 Powers cluster into three strategic themes for open-source governance
+How the 7 Powers cluster into three strategic themes for community-driven governance

 Building something competitors can't copy